WilyWren2/ReactNativeAxaMobileSdk/README.md

 <summary>Use this API to create a custom app flow with dynamic views.</summary>

 Parameters:
-- viewName is the name of the view loaded
+- viewName is the name of the loaded view.
-- loadTime is the time it took to load the view
+- loadTime is the time it took the API to load the view.
-- captureScreen is a boolean value, if false screen capture is disabled for the current invocation of the API call
+- captureScreen is a Boolean value.
+When false, screen capture is disabled for the current invocation of the API call.
-- completionBlock is a function expecting a BOOL completed, and an errorString
+- completionBlock is a function that expects a BOOL completed and an errorString.

-The value captureScreen, can allow (if true) or disable (if false) the screen capture for this current call.
+The value captureScreen, can allow (when true) or disable (when false), screen capture for the current call.
-It may not be used to enable screen capture if screen capture is not already enabled by current policy.
+The value may not be used to enable screen capture when screen capture is not already enabled by current policy.

-Successful execution of the method will have completed as YES and errorString as an empty string.
-In case of failure completed is set to NO and errorString contains a message with a domain, code and localizedDescription.
+Successful execution of the method completes as YES.
+The errorString is an empty string. case of failure, execution of the method completes as NO. The errorString contains a message that includes a domain, code, and localizedDescription.

 ```
 var viewName = "my custom view";"